unstoppablecarl/downsync/src/markdown/downsync-rules-changelog.md

 #### Auto Revealing

 Removed the LOS requirement from "A Ping may never move within 2" and LOS of an enemy Unit or Ping."

+#### Rename Infantry Bases

+Infantry Bases are now referred to as Sub-Units or sometimes Sub-Unit Bases.